r4victor/tenthousandmeters/content/blog/python_bts_10.md

 d = {"one": 1, "two": 2, "three": 3}
 ```

-would be represeted like this:
+would be represented like this:

 ```python
 hash_table = [